Pixboost/docs/quick-start-10-minutes-or-less.md

 `mywebsite.com.au/logo.png/`- URL to the image you would like to process through Pixboost

-`resize?size=200&` - function call with parameters, where resize is the resize function you wish you use, and size=200 is a value you wish to set for your image.
+`resize?size=200&` - function call with parameters, where resize is the resize function you wish to use, and size=200 is a value you wish to set for your image.

 `auth=MjczNjAyMjY3NQ__` - is an API key that Pixboost generates for you.